-The Nightingale is very much two distinct experiences at the same time.
-The first is rage.
+The Nightingale is very much two distinct experiences at the same time and the first is rage.
 This is a bleak film; it tears you down unforgivingly to get its point across.
 There is very little sunlight in the world Kent places us in.
 Instead, we are subject to constant grey skies or the terror that awaits us in nightfall.
 The Nightingale is not a horror film in the traditional sense, but throughout there is plenty of graphic violence.
 So much so that it is as if Kent herself is yelling at the camera urging us to recognise that this really happened.
-When night does fall apparitions haunt Clare’s dreams forcing her to confront the demons the world forced upon her.
+When night does fall, apparitions haunt Clare’s dreams, forcing her to confront the demons the world thrust upon her.
 In these moments, there is no light, it is an angry and cold condemnation; a reminder to never forget, or drift back to, the terrible actions of the past.

 The second experience is that of hope.
 Clare and Billy grow closer as they travel together.
 Their shared persecution unites them in a way that would have been impossible otherwise.
-Seeing something so unlikely blossom in the harshest of realities is what makes The Nightingale as tragically beautiful as it is.
+Seeing something so unlikely blossom in the harshest of realities is what makes The Nightingale a piece of tragic beauty.
 There is something so raw and powerful about seeing Clare do something as simple as standing up and lying down closer to Billy.
 In this period, that is an impossible image, and yet Kent has managed to make it viscerally real and captivating.
 The way the film contrasts itself with these two experiences makes The Nightingale essential viewing for Australian moviegoers especially.
 If not for a timely reminder of the tragic past of our nation, then for an authoritative lesson in empathy.

 It is an exceptional performance, one firmly based in Kent’s vicious reality.
 Franciosi is also spectacular.
 She is a force of nature from beginning to end.
 Every time Kent returns to the close-up motif of Clare’s face the image is just that little bit more cracked.
 The emotional strain of playing such a character would have been monumental, but she has undertaken it with apparent dedication and respect for the vision and is well-deserving of praise.